jbossdemocentral/coolstore-microservice/README.md

 1. Website User (used when accessing retail store): username: `appuser` password: `password`
 1. SSO REST API Admin User (not generally used): username: `ssoservice` password: `ssoservicepass`
 1. Jenkins Web Console: username: `admin` password: `password`
+1. Sonatype Nexus Repository Manager: username: `admin` password: `admin123`

 Running the Demo
 ================
-Running the demo consists of 5 main steps, one for each of the services listed above.
+Running the demo consists of several steps, each building on the previous steps, to build the complete demo.

 It is assumed you have installed OpenShift, either using [Red Hat's CDK](http://developers.redhat.com/products/cdk/overview/), `oc cluster up`, or a complete install, and can login to the web console or use the `oc` CLI tool.